 MPC One Software

-For the most part, the MPC One is running the same version of the MPC firmware used in the MPC Live and MPC X – the only omission is the new Ableton Live control that was introduced in MPC 2.7, this appears to be an MPCX/Live/Force exclusive.
-Also pre-installed is the obligatory sample library, which apparently contains completely different content to the Live/X.
+As of MPC 2.10, the MPC One is running the same version of the MPC firmware used in the MPC Live and MPC X. Also pre-installed is the obligatory sample library, which apparently contains completely different content to the Live/X.

-Now, the MPC firmware has come some way since the MPC Live/X were introduced (we’re currently on version 2.7), and while development has slowed somewhat compared to the first 18 months, it’s still updated every few months with new features and bug fixes, with Akai now running a public beta testing forum to iron out any issues before release of any new updates.
+Now, the MPC firmware has come some way since the MPC Live/X were introduced and while development has slowed somewhat compared to the first 18 months, it’s still updated every few months with new features and bug fixes, with Akai now running a public beta testing forum to iron out any issues before release of any new updates.

 The MPC’s firmware features are so head-spinningly extensive it’s actually difficult to know where to begin describing what’s on offer (a separate MPC firmware review should be coming soon).
 Suffice to say the MPC is becoming a true standalone jack of all trades, with midi sequencing (performed via piano roll, step seqeuncer, list editing and live recording), humanizing and extensive quantizing & swing features, audio tracks, extensive sampling and editing, a very large suite of quality FX plugins, three custom synth instruments, ‘pad perform’ mode (automatically play chords and notes in the correct scale), arpeggiator, autosampler, looper, song arrangement and FX/parameter automation, plus a whole lot more.
 This is all controlled via the touch screen UI and completely standalone, although if you need more grunt and features (e.g. VST support) you can connect the MPC to your computer and continue your project in the MPC Software or as a plugin in your favourite DAW.
 Yes, that’s right, the MPC One also includes a full MPC Software license (the MPC Software is the Mac/PC version of the MPC firmware, which can be run independently or controlled via an attached MPC).